abinit/abinit/doc/tutorial/eph4mob.md

     for all the $\kk$-points in the IBZ and produce a partial WFK file containing only the wavevectors relevant for transport properties.
-This trick is **crucial to reach dense meshes** but can also be used for coarser meshes if you want to accelerate a bit the NSCF part.
+This trick is **crucial to reach dense meshes** but can also be used for coarser meshes if you want to accelerate the NSCF part and reduced the size of the WFK file.

 ## Calculation of the mobility